Manteo High School

 Manteo High School is one of ten schools located in Dare County, North Carolina.
 The high school was named after the Native American chief Manteo, who assisted the Roanoke Colony.
 Renovations to the school were completed in 2007.

 In addition to Manteo it serves Nags Head and other parts of Roanoke Island (including Wanchese) as well as portions of Dare County on the North Carolina mainland (including Manns Harbor and Stumpy Point).

 History

 In 2003 enrollment was over 1,200.
 In 2004 First Flight High School opened, relieving Manteo High, taking about 800 students.
 Enrollment at Manteo High was down to 530.

 Sports

 Manteo's sports teams play under the name "Redskins".
-The school has 21 athletic teams (including seven varsity teams and five junior varsity teams) that compete with other 1-A schools in the eastern part of North Carolina and across the state.
-They often compete with First Flight High School, which is in the same school district.
+The school has teams for 22 varsity sports, as well as 5 JV sports.
+Manteo is a 2A school and is a member of the Northeastern coastal conference, which is a combined 2A/3A conference.
+Manteo’s conference rival is First Flight High School, which is a 3A school approximately 15 miles away.
+The 2 schools were together until 2004.